 Jascha Heifetz is another musician considered by many, even fellow virtuosos, as one of the best violinists to have lived.
 Most notably, fellow peer and legend Fritz Kreisler said of him upon hearing Heifetz’s debut, “We might as well take our fiddles and break them across our knees.”
 Strong sentiment from one as influential as Kreisler.

-Sarah Chang is one of the more recent violin prodigies of this lits.
-Born on December 10, 1980 as Young Joo Chang in Philidelphia, Pennsylvania, Chang was noticed for her immense talent.
+Sarah Chang is one of the more recent violin prodigies on this list.
+Born on December 10, 1980, as Young Joo Chang in Philidelphia, Pennsylvania, Chang was noticed for her immense talent.
 At 8 she auditioned for and was accepted by the New York Philharmonic and the Philidelphia Orchestra.
 She later studied at the Julliard School of music.

 At 10, Chang released her first album titled Debut which quickly rose on the Billboard chart of classical music.
 She has gone on since then to play in many prestigious venues such as Carnegie Hall and received numerous accolades solidifying her status as one of the best violinists in the world and of all time.